-The abundant waters of the Atlantic that supply the Mediterranean lose a large part of their components and evaporate until they arrive here.
-As a result, the sea water in Crete is low in nutrients and has a high salinity.
-This means that the populations of fish are smaller but the biodiversity is not affected.
-The waters are extremely clear.
-In fact, they are clearer than the waters in the world’s most famous diving destinations.
+The Atlantic's abundant waters that supply the Mediterranean lose a large part of their components and evaporate until they arrive here.
+As a result, the seawater in Crete is low in nutrients and has high salinity.
+That means that the populations of fish are smaller, but the biodiversity is not affected.
+The waters are crystal clear.
+They are more transparent than the seas in the world's most famous diving destinations.

-Crete retains its rugged terrain below sea surface, forming imposing abysses, caves and reefs.
-Under the sea level there are gorges, rocks, vertical walls, plains, caves and ship wrecks, hidden under the quiet surface.
-Numerous shipwrecks and airplane carcasses are scattered around Crete, a reminder of the island’s history.
-However, apart from these sunken cities, the ordinary swimmer can easily discover the beauty of the seabed and the rich marine life in most of the beaches of Crete.
+Crete retains its rugged terrain below the sea surface, forming imposing abysses, caves and reefs.
+There are gorges, rocks, vertical walls, plains, caves and shipwrecks hidden under the quiet surface.
+Numerous shipwrecks and aeroplane carcasses are scattered around Crete, a reminder of the island's history.
+However, apart from these sunken cities, the ordinary swimmer can quickly discover the beauty of the seabed and the rich marine life on most of Crete's beaches.

-Guests of Crete have the opportunity to escape to the magical underwater world by choosing among a large number of diving tours, that fabulous Crete operates, ready to serve divers of all categories, in any period, with safety and responsibility.
-Besides diving, visitors can explore coasts through snorkeling or participate in fishing trips or bottom-glass boat excursions.
+Guests of Crete have the opportunity to escape to the magical underwater world by choosing among a large number of diving tours that fabulous Crete operates, ready to serve divers of all categories, in any period, with safety and responsibility.
+Besides diving, visitors can explore coasts through snorkelling or participate in fishing trips or bottom-glass boat excursions.